Find a Part Now

 Mustang Mach-E

 On November 17, 2019, Ford announced the Ford Mustang Mach-E. Unrelated to any of the pony car Mustang versions, it is an electric crossover with rear-wheel or all-wheel drive, depending on trim level.
 It has 210–375 miles (340–605 km) of range and an updated Ford Sync system with a 15.5 inch display.
 The Mustang Mach-E comes in several different trims including First Edition, Select, Premium, California Route 1, and GT.
 The Mach-E also offers two battery options, and Ford is expected to introduce a third option in the future.
-Although it shares the Mustang name and badge, this vehicle is not counted among the Mustang's six (soon to be seven) generations, as it is a separate model produced alongside the existing two-door Mustang rather than being a chronological successor to it, and is designed around a separate vehicle platform.
+Although it shares the Mustang name and badge, this vehicle is not counted among the Mustang's seven generations, as it is a separate model produced alongside the existing two-door Mustang rather than being a chronological successor to it, and is designed around a separate vehicle platform.

 Racing